 As far as making a difference to our environment goes, it doesn’t get much bigger than the International Coastal Cleanup Day.
 This annual event involves people across the globe in beach clean-ups.
 The Coastal Cleanup Day takes place on the third Saturday of September.

-Even back then, the number of pieces of plastic washing up on shores around the world was on the rise4.
-Right from the beginning, the waste that they collected caused them to realise just how big the problem was.
+Even back then, the number of pieces of plastic washing up on shores around the world was on the rise3.
+Right from the beginning, the waste that they collected caused them to realize just how big the problem was.
 For many, the statistics shared every year from these events have played a big role in highlighting the size of the ocean pollution problem.

 Here we are, over 30 years later, and this global movement continues to grow its impact.
 What started as a simple clean-up has now grown significantly, becoming a global event involving and motivating more than one million volunteers1 who help to clean beaches across the world.

-In a nutshell, they are the organisation that works to conserve our oceans, seeking active ways in which we can save our oceans and marine life.
-As one of the highest-profile ocean conservation organisations, they work tirelessly to spread awareness and encourage change.
+In a nutshell, they are the organization that works to conserve our oceans, seeking active ways in which we can save our oceans and marine life.
+As one of the highest-profile ocean conservation organizations, they work tirelessly to spread awareness and encourage change.
 From this came the International Coastal Cleanup Day.

-Across the world, we produce a staggering 348 million tonnes of plastic5 each year of which around 8 million tonnes finds its way into our Oceans2.
+Across the world, we produce a staggering 348 million tonnes of plastic4 each year of which around 8 million tonnes find their way into our oceans.
 Given quite how much manmade trash finds its way into our oceans it's not too hard to see quite how much of a mountainous challenge we face cleaning them up, a challenge we have to face collectively.

-The Ocean Conservancy describes themselves as the voice for the ocean.
+The Ocean Conservancy describes itself as the voice for the ocean.
 They tackle predominantly the tough issues that face our oceans that have been previously ignored or swept aside through the decades.